tobyjsullivan/upload/README.md

 # upload
-WIP: Experiment with uploading via UDP
+WIP: Experiment with uploading via any means necessary.